ardeora-cmu/Project5/README.md

 1. Open your single pdf file on Canvas.
 2. Look at the screen shot of Google Earth from Part 1, Task 7.
-3. Look at your single Spark program from Part 2, Task 6.
+3. Look at your single Spark program from Part 2.
 This will be graded based on documentation and execution.
-4. Look at the output screenshot of Part 2, Task 6.
-This is the Part 2 execution.
+4. Look at the output screenshot of Part 2.
+This is the entire Part 2 execution.
+It is not just the interactive piece.
+It includes the print statements from all of the Part 2 tasks.
 5. Look at your Heinz cluster user ID (studentxxx).
 This is labelled and in the pdf.
 6. Look at your Heinz cluster password.
 This is also labelled and in the pdf.